 Rainbow Wellington is a group representing the interests of, and organising social functions and activities in the greater Wellington region.

 We have strong links to the Council of Trade Unions' Out@Work network.
 Council meetings are held quarterly in Wellington.
 Please email us for details if you wish to attend.

-Since 1998, Education International has been working for the rights of its members and is now working on formulating recommendations and policies.
+Since 1998, EI has been working for the rights of its members and is now working on formulating recommendations and policies.

 The gQ Network is an informal Wellington-based network government sector employees and their friends. gQ Network stands for `government Queer Network' sign up at email@example.com

 The Cross Agency Rainbow Network is a forum for collaborating and sharing information to help our member Agencies on their own rainbow network journey, and to advocate for the rainbow community internally and externally across the public sector.

 ILGA World – the International Lesbian, Gay, Bisexual, Trans and Intersex Association - is a worldwide federation of more than 1,600 organisations from over 150 countries and territories campaigning for lesbian, gay, bisexual, trans and intersex human rights.